Information du profil

 The main city of the region is Rybnitsa.
 It is about 20 km away, and there are a couple buses a day to go there.

-One week is a minimum, ideally I'd prefer more.
+One week is a bare minimum, ideally this year I would like to have some longer stays so we can live a bit like a community.
 If you're flexible with your time, we can try and see how it goes the first week, then extend if we're both happy.
-I can host for more than a month, especially in summer.
+I am also willing to try hosting more people at a time (let's say 2 or 3, not too sure yet).
+Open to parents with kids/teens IF they are interested by nature and such projects.

 CULTURE AND TOURISM